 Meet Their Needs

 When putting your spouse first, meeting their needs is a crucial way to do this!
-If you never work to meet your spouse’s needs, he will never feel like you have made him a priority.
+If you never work to meet your spouse’s needs, he’ll never feel like you’ve made him a priority.

 Listen to What They are Saying